MannyP31/-LGMVIP-Web/README.md

-# Repository for uploading the tasks for Virtual Internship Program : Beginner level task 1 (To-Do List)
+# Repository for uploading the tasks for LGM Virtual Internship Program : Beginner level task 1 (To-Do List)